microclimate-dev2ops/knative-pipeline-events/README.md

 3. Monitor with `watch kubectl get pods`

   - You should have pods for the below elements
-    - Github event handler
+    1. A Github event handler
-    - Github event source
+    2. A Github event source

-    - Pipeline build
-    - Pipeline deploy
-    - Your running application
+    3. Pipeline build will run through its init containers followed by pipeline deploy
+    4. Once the pipelines have run through successfully, your running application